mdnayanmia31/fullstack-open/README.md

 # fullstack-open
-Exercises for Full Stack Open course
+Exercises for the Full Stack Open course